LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## OUT instruction – Output data from the accumulator
+## OUT instruction – OUTput data from the accumulator
 Binary form:  1110 pppp \
 Operation:  PORT (p) ← A \
 Example: OUT 1h

-Transfers the numeric value stored in the Accumulator to Output Port p.
+Transfers the numeric value stored in the Accumulator to Output Port.
+This instruction has no parameter.

 The timing diagram for the OUT instruction is as follows: